SoftUni/Programming-Basics-Book-JS-EN/chapter-04-complex-conditions.md

 ## What have we learned from this chapter?

-Let's look back on what new constuctions and programming techniques we get familiar with in this chapter:
+Let's look back on what new constuctions and programming techniques we have learned in this chapter:

 ### Nested Conditions